Drought Tolerant Vineyards

 Training for Tomorrow

 Over the next 10 years, BC’s mining and exploration sector will require 15,000 new workers to meet current and future industry needs.
-Thanks to support from the BC Government and the resource community, graduates from UBC’s Department of Earth and Ocean Sciences (EOS) will soon be better able to meet this demand.
-This fall, UBC will open the new Earth Sciences Building (ESB).
-The new building will meet the pressing need for modern research space for the department’s geoscientists and for industry collaborations.
-ESB will provide upgraded learning spaces for 500 dedicated Earth Science majors and graduate trainees, as well as the numerous undergraduates enrolled in Earth Science courses.
+The Earth Sciences Building (ESB) meets the pressing need for modern research space for the department’s geoscientists and for industry collaborations.
+ESB provides upgraded learning spaces for 500 dedicated Earth Science majors and graduate trainees, as well as the numerous undergraduates enrolled in Earth Science courses.
 Graduates from the EOS program will help maintain and grow BC’s mining, oil and gas, and mineral exploration industries and will support their ongoing efforts to develop sustainable and environmentally responsible practices.

 Vancouver Island Coast